pemami4911/sinkhorn-policy-gradient.pytorch/README.md

 ## Running the experiments

-To run an experiment, modify the variables in the `run_spg.sh` file.
-I prefer this extra layer over `argparse` so you don't have to deal with typing the long list of command line arguments.
-I will briefly explain the important variables here:
+To run an experiment, modify the variables in the `run_spg.sh` or `run_nco.sh` file.
+I prefer this extra layer around `argparse` so you don't have to deal with typing the long list of command line arguments.
+I will briefly explain the important variables here.

+N.B.
+I have `--_id` set up with argparse for [FGMachine](https://github.com/Kaixhin/FGMachine).

+### SPG (run_spg.sh)
 * `N_NODES` Sets the problem size.
 * `N_FEATURES` Feature dimension of problem instance.
 * `COP` The **C**ombinatorial **O**ptimization **P**roblem.
 Choose from {mwm2D_$N_NODES, sort_0-19, sort_0-49, tsp_$N_NODES}.